Robot1que/book/docs/azure/az-204/18-monitor.md

 - **Analyze mobile app usage**: by integrating with Visual Studio App Center.
 - **Availability tests**: ping website regularly from Azure servers.

+Application Insights allows to monitor the following usage analytics:

+- **Users** - how many people used the app and its features.
+- **Sessions** - how many sessions of user activity have included certain pages and features of the app.
+- **Events** - how ofter are certain pages and features of the app are used.
+- **Funnels** - the progression through a series of steps in a web application is known as a _funnel_.
+Funnels are limited to a maximum of six steps.
+- **User Flows** - visualises how users navigate between the pages and features of the app.
+- **Retention** - how many users return to the app, and how often they perform particular tasks or achieve goals.
+- **Impact** - discovers how any dimension of a page view, custom event, or request affects the usage of a different page view or custom event.
+- **Cohorts** - a _cohort_ is a set of user, sessions, events, or operations that have something in common.

 ## Log-based Metrics

 There are two types of metrics: